Amy loves writing about her favorite topics, such as health, alternative healing, dreams, crystals, and spirituality.

 Top 5 Boy Names Through the Decades

-In the last one hundred years, the top boy names haven't changed much and even recently many of the names that were popular in decades past are still in the top ten.
+In the last 100 years, the top boy names haven't changed much, and even recently, many of the names that were popular in decades past are still in the top ten.
 This could have to do with naming male children after their fathers.
-Male names have been getting broader, recently names like Jacob and Jayden have come into fashion.
+Male names have been getting broader; recently, names like Jacob and Jayden have come into fashion.

 Names of the Ancient Gods and Goddesses

 If you love mythology, why not take a name from a god or goddess from Greek and Roman mythology?
 Each god has a distinct personality and has a special purpose.